enricoferraiolo/text-summarizer/README.md

 ### Evaluation Metrics
 The models are evaluated using multiple metrics to provide a comprehensive assessment of their performance:
 - **ROUGE 1**, **ROUGE 2**, **ROUGE L** (Recall-Oriented Understudy for Gisting Evaluation) for measuring n-gram overlap
-- **WER** (Word Error Rate) Measures the minimum number of edits required to transform the predicted summary into the reference summary
 - **Cosine Similarity**: Using sentence embeddings to measure semantic similarity.
 - **BERT Score**: Measures the similarity between predicted and reference summaries using BERT embeddings.
 - **Custom Evaluation**: Combines multiple metrics with weighted importance.